Behavioral Strategies for ADHD

 The Checklist Manifesto: How to Get Things Right, by Atul Gawande.

-This book emphasizes the importance of creating checklists and how doing so has helped improve outcomes in industries from hospitals to airlines.
+This book emphasizes the importance of creating checklists and how doing so has improved outcomes in industries ranging from hospitals to airlines.

 Faster Than Normal: Turbocharge Your Focus, Productivity, and Success with the Secrets of the ADHA Brain, by Peter Sankman

-This book teaches you how to turbocharge your focus, productivity, and success using the ADHD brain as a secret weapon, offering rules and best practices, and simple but powerful ways to harness your creative energy, direct your hyperfocus, and streamline your daily routine to eliminate distractions.
+This book teaches you how to turbocharge your focus, productivity, and success by using the ADHD brain as a secret weapon.
+It offers rules, best practices, and simple but powerful ways to harness your creative energy, direct your hyperfocus, and streamline your daily routine to eliminate distractions.

 Go Wild and Spark, by John J. Ratey, M.D.

-These books discuss the positive effects of exercise and the brain.
-Remember there is no major “exercise lobby” like there is a pharmaceutical lobby, unfortunately, exercise is not discussed often enough as a method for reducing anxiety and depression.
+These books discuss the positive effects of exercise on the brain.
+Remember, there is no central “exercise lobby” like there is a pharmaceutical lobby.
+Unfortunately, exercise is not discussed often enough as a method for reducing anxiety and depression.
 Also note: Exercise has been proven to help increase attention span!

 Atomic Habits: And Easy & Proven Way to Build Good Habits & Break Bad One, by James Clear